psamuels00/artwork/README.md

 ## Test

-The following command will check for broken links.
+The following command will check for empty generated files and broken links.

-    npm test   # Run Linkinator
+    npm test

 ## Deploy